Our Sensorineural Hearing Loss Program

 FX-322 is designed to treat the underlying cause of sensorineural hearing loss (SNHL) by regenerating sensory hair cells through activation of progenitor cells already present in the cochlea.

-Two clinical studies in which a single dose of FX-322 was administered have shown statistically significant and clinically meaningful improvements in speech perception.
+Three clinical studies in which a single dose of FX-322 was administered have shown statistically significant and clinically meaningful improvements in speech perception.
 In addition, in all FX-322 studies, this drug candidate was observed to be well-tolerated with no serious drug-related adverse effects.
 FX-322 is currently in Phase 2b study.

 Our preclinical candidate, FX-345, may enable treatment of different SNHL patient populations.